 In order to tackle the issue of stuttered speech data scarcity, they developed a synthetic stuttered speech dataset (LibriStutter) from a fluent LibriSpeech datatset \cite{kourkounakis2020fluentnet}.
 The proposed FluentNet model reports an average accuracy of 91.75\% and 86.7\% on UCLASS and LibriStutter datasets respectively.
 Six different disfluency types are considered in this experimental study including phoneme repetition, word repetition, phrase repetition, interjection, prolongation, and revisions \cite{kourkounakis2020fluentnet}.

-The stuttering identification methods discussed above consider only a small subset of disfluent speakers in their experimental studies, so it can not be said with certainty that the discussed models, which performed very well on small speakers can also generalize to large set of stuttered speakers.
-In order to evaluate this, we recently proposed a \textit{StutterNet} \cite{sheikh:hal-03227223}, a time delay neural network based stuttering detection method shown in \Cref{fig:stutternet}.
-We addressed this problem by formulating it a multi-class classification problem.
-Only the core behaviours (blocks, repetition and prolongation) and fluent segments of the speech were considered in this case study.
-128 speakers from the UCLASS dataset were used in this case study, thus makes it the first experimental study to be evaluated on the large set of disfluent speakers.
-Each audio sample is initially divided into four second audio segments, then acoustic features (MFCCs) are extracted, which are then fed to the \textit{StutterNet}.
+The stuttering identification methods discussed above consider only a small subset of disfluent speakers in their experimental studies, so it can not be said with certainty that the discussed models, which performed very well on small speakers can also generalize to a large set of stuttered speakers.
+In order to evaluate this, Sheikh \emph{et al.} recently proposed a \textit{StutterNet} \cite{sheikh:hal-03227223}, a time delay neural network based SD method shown in \Cref{fig:stutternet}.
+They addressed this problem by formulating it as a multi-class classification problem.
+Only the core behaviors (blocks, repetition, and prolongation) and fluent segments of the speech were considered in this case study.
+128 speakers from the UCLASS dataset were used in this case study, thus making it the first experimental study to be evaluated on a large set of disfluent speakers.
+Each audio sample is initially divided into four-second audio segments, then acoustic features (MFCCs) are extracted, which are then fed to the \textit{StutterNet}.
 The features are generated after every 10~ms on a 20~ms window for each 4-sec audio sample.
-On this larger set of disfluent speakers, we compared this study with the ResNet+BiLSTN \cite{kourkounakis2020detecting} based ASIS system and reported an overall average accuracy of 50.79\% and Mathews correlation coefficient (MCC) of 0.23, in comparison to ResNer+BiLSTM based system comprising of 46.10\% overall average accuracy and 0.21 MCC.
-The comparative results are shown in \Cref{tab:results} and \Cref{tab:Accuracy}.
+On this larger set of disfluent speakers, we compared this study with the ResNet+BiLSTM \cite{kourkounakis2020detecting} based ASIS system and reported an overall average accuracy of 50.79\% and Mathews correlation coefficient (MCC) of 0.23, in comparison to the ResNet+BiLSTM-based system comprising 46.10\% overall average accuracy and 0.21 MCC.
+The comparative results are shown in \Cref{tab:Accuracy}.

-Among the DL based ASIS systems described above in detail, for a small set of disfluent speakers, the FluentNet classifier proposed by \citet{kourkounakis2020fluentnet} and the spectrogram feature representations of stuttered speech are the most effective, that gives promising classification results on disfluency identification.
-However for a large set of stutterted speakers, \textit{StutterNet} is the most effective one.
+Among the DL-based ASIS systems described above in detail, for a small set of disfluent speakers, the FluentNet classifier proposed by Kourkounakis \emph{et al}~\cite{kourkounakis2020fluentnet} and the spectrogram feature representations of stuttered speech are the most effective, that gives promising classification results on disfluency identification.
+However, for a large set of stuttered speakers, \textit{StutterNet} is the most effective one.